kazenaite7/spring-demo/README.md

 # spring-demo

-Swedbank IT academy task to learn Spring.
+IT academy task to learn Spring.